khaled-dev123/games/README.md

 - Building small games and tools for learning
 - Sharing clean and simple examples of logic-based projects

+---

 ## 🛠️ Technologies

-Some of the languages used or planned:
+Languages used or planned:

 - ✅ C
-- ✅ python
+- ✅ Python

+---

 ## 🧭 Coming Soon

-- Tic-Tac-Toe
+- 🔲 Tic-Tac-Toe
-- Snake Game
+- 🔲 Snake Game

-##🚀 Done
+---

+## 🚀 Completed

-- Sudoku Solver
+- ✅ Sudoku Solver
-- Rock-Paper-Scissors
+- ✅ Rock-Paper-Scissors
-- Guess the Number
+- ✅ Guess the Number

+---

 ## 👨‍💻 Author